parsaeisa/Notes/Software engineering/Non-technical/work culture.md

 I think in a leading level, the developer (?!) should checks the services' health **overally**.
 A leader in the first place should:
 - Monitor services, check their health
+- Think how to plan implementing new features
 - Only think about their improvement
 - And think about the feasibility of those improvements based on the resources
     * resources are mainly time and team members.
 These two factors specify the priority